meker12/commerce-channels.en/help/amazon-channel/store-integration.md

 1. Click **[!UICONTROL Connect]**.

-   The dialog closes and the new store appears on the [[!DNL Amazon sales channel] home](./amazon-sales-channel-home.md) page with a confirmation message.
+   The dialog closes and the new store appears on the [Amazon sales channel home](./amazon-sales-channel-home.md) page with a confirmation message.

 ## Connect a store to [!DNL Amazon Seller Central]